Interesting Findings & Outcomes

 Myths abound regarding brain injury outcomes.
 Data from the National Institute on Disability Independent Living and Rehabilitation Research Traumatic Brain Injury Model Systems debunk these myths and tell the real story.

 Many believe outcome from severe brain injury is knowable in the hours and days after injury.
 However, this is not the case.
 There is a rush to prognosticate in the early days postinjury when outcomes are unknown and prognostication inaccurate and pessimistic.
 Time is needed to be able to more accurately predict and plan for the most appropriate care.
 Unfortunately, the pessimistic early predictions may be self-fulfilling and may lead to premature withdrawal of life-sustaining treatment and lack of access to rehabilitation services.
-Many with devastating brain injuries benefit from inpatient rehabilitation, and regain independent function with a high proportion returning to competitive employment.
+Many with devastating brain injuries benefit from inpatient rehabilitation and regain independent function with a high proportion returning to competitive employment.

 Many believe any potential functional gains will occur within the first 1-2 years with no improvements possible after that.
 The literature actually shows that people living with brain injury can continue to improve many years postinjury.